abdulrahim46/CardSlider-Demo/README.md

  pod init
  pod install
  ```
- you're good to go now.
+ you're good to go now install and run the build.

 ## Demo
-Select ypur preferrable device then Buiild and run the current scheme.
+Select your preferrable device then Buiild and run the current scheme.

 After successfully launching you'll see an initial screen with button - Demo One and Demo Two.
 Press any one of it.
 Press any one of it.